A descriptive explanation of ocean tides.by Donald E. Simanek

-When the oceans are confined by surrounding continents, the ocean water reflects from shorelines, persistent ocean currents are established, and significantly large additional variations of water level are superimposed on the tidal bulges.
+When the oceans are confined by surrounding continents, the ocean water reflects from shorelines, resonant standing waves are established, and significantly large additional variations of water level are superimposed on the tidal bulges.
 These "sloshing effects" are complicated, but are still driven by the simpler considerations we have discussed above.

 In smaller bodies of water, like your backyard swimming pool, or your own body, the volume of water isn't sufficient to form perceptible tides.
 Do not expect to see tides in your morning cup of coffee.
 Even larger bodies, such as lakes, are too small to create significant tidal effects.
 The tides in the Mediterranean sea aren't very large, either.
 There just isn't enough volume of water available.